 "We present a solution," says Richard Reid, the founding partner of Argosy and a former partner of Gordon Capital.

 The firm has three funds designed to help entrepreneurs facing challenging situations.
 The Shotgun Fund is set up for corporate disputes.
-The Succession Fund helps businesses that want to move to new owners without taking on new debt.
+Succession Funds helps businesses that want to move to new owners without taking on new debt.
 The Bridge Fund provides short-term financing, from $2- to $5-million over six months to two years.
 It is for businesses that have exhausted conventional loan possibilities and do not want to turn to venture capitalists (VC) or public markets because they might be too expensive or time-consuming.

 It was the Shotgun Fund that financed Mr. Desnoyers.
 Mr. Reid got the idea for the fund while at Gordon, when a client who had a prosperous business had a shotgun clause pulled on him.
 The bank that had agreed to finance the owner got cold feet at the last minute, leaving the owner scrambling to find funds.